shannonhochkins/jQuery.getVideo/README.md

 LoadVideo
 ===============

-This plugin was build to automatically load videos for Vimeo & YouTube. by [shannon hochkins].
-This plugin will not work without compass.
+This jquery plugin was created to automate the api for YouTube & Vimeo videos, it handles callbacks, methods and just general control over the main video through javascript, created by [shannon hochkins].
 [shannon hochkins]: http://www.shannonhochkins.com/

 Usage